-The Application seeks to amend section S11-4 of the Australia New Zealand Food Standards Code (the Code) to include in that section's list of prescribed methods of analysis (MoA) a specific MOA for resistant starch as a specifically named dietary fibre.
-The MoA is AOAC1 Official Method 2002.022 - Resistant starch in Starch and Plant Materials.
-Ingredion states that this method is necessary for accurate analysis of resistant starch in food products to enable declaration in the nutrition information panel, as a type of dietary fibre, and to distinguish resistant starch from other forms of dietary fibre present in a food.
-They note that MoA 2002.02 is specific to resistant starch.
+The Application sought to amend section S11-4 of the Australia New Zealand Food Standards Code (the Code) to include a specific method of analysis (MoA) for resistant starch as a specifically named dietary fibre in the section's list of prescribed MoAs.
+The MoA is AOAC1 Official Method 2002.022 - Resistant starch in starch and plant materials.
+Ingredion considered that this method was needed to accurately analyse resistant starch in food products to enable declaration in the nutrition information panel on a food label, as a type of dietary fibre.
+This would distinguish resistant starch from other forms of dietary fibre present in a food.
+They noted that AOAC 2002.02 is specific to resistant starch.